-- 1. Definition2.
-For the purpose of the following guidelines, a grievance is defined as an injustice of harm arising from a specific situation involving an act or acts of alleged unfairness which the individual regards as just cause for the protest on his or her own behalf (or individuals on their own behalf). - 2.
+- 1. Definition.
+For the purpose of the following guidelines, a grievance is defined as an injustice of harm arising from a specific situation invol-ving an act or acts of alleged unfairness which the individual regards as just cause for the protest on their own behalf (or individuals on their own behalf). - 2.
 Nature of Grievable Action.
-An academic grievance procedure can be applied to the substantive and/or procedural aspects of any grievance arising out of the academician's execution of his or her designated responsibilities.
-Grievable actions might grow out of a number of separate or related aspects of those responsibilities of which the following are illustrative but by no means limiting: (a) reward; (b) academic freedom; (c) work assignment; (d) working conditions; (e) discrimination by race, creed, sex or age; and (f) existence of, adequacy of, and adherence to equitable grievance procedures. - 3.
-Right to Invoke a Formal Grievance Action.
-The individual academician has the right as a condition of his or her appointment to seek through formal grievance procedures involving the judgment of his or her peers a redress of those decisions made and/or those actions taken at the departmental, College, and/or University level that he or she considers intolerable to the effective execution of his or her responsibilities. - 4.
+An academic grievance procedure can be applied to the substantive and/or procedural aspects of any grievance arising out of the academician's execution of their desig-nated responsibilities-.
+Grievable actions might grow out of a number of separate or related aspects of those responsibilities of which the following are illustrative but by no means limiting: (a) reward; (b) academic freedom; (c) work assignment; (d) working conditions; (e) appeal from a Policy 6.4-related determination; and (f) existence of, adequacy of, and adherence to equitable- grievance procedures.
+Discrimination on the basis of a protected status must be adjudicated according to the procedures set forth in University Policy 6.4- Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct ("Policy 6.4"). - Right to Invoke a Formal Grievance Action.
+An individual faculty member or group of faculty members has the right as a condition of their appointment to seek through formal grievance procedures involving the judgment of their- peers a redress of those decisions made and/or those actions taken at the departmental, College, and/or University level that they consider intolerable to the effective execution of their- responsibilities. - 4.
 Limitation on Right to Invoke a Formal Grievance Action.
-The right to invoke a formal grievance action does not extend to abnormal participation in or obstruction of the normal decision making process.
+The right to invoke a formal grievance action does not extend to abnormal participation in or obstruction of the normal decision-making process.
 The desire to prevent or to anticipate or to register mere unhappiness over a particular decision or action, does not, in and of itself, justify invoking a grievance procedure.
 Only when direct negotiations between parties to a dispute have been exhausted and not led to a resolution of a dispute may the individual (or individuals) resort to invoking the WCMC academic grievance procedure.